TruX-DTF/DL4PatchCorrectness/data/README.md

     * APR-Efficiency-NFL: the patches labeled with affix '\_P' and '\_C', means 'palusible' and 'correct'.
 	* DefectRepairing: the patches labeled with json file.
 	* defects4j-developer: the correct patches.
-* PatchCollectingV2UniqueToken
+* model
-  * Collected patches, buggy and fixed files from 35 famous APR tools.
+  * pre-trained Doc2Vec model